kfidak13/kfidak13.github.io/Journal3.md

 Between Days 3 and 8, our focus shifted from learning individual components to building a coordinated scanning system.
 Early on, we concentrated on understanding stepper motors and single-axis motion.
 As the project progressed, we began refining our code and integrating two stepper motors to enable scanning along both the X and Y axes, bringing the scanner closer to true 2D data collection.

-This phase marked the transition from experimentation to system-level thinking.

 Days 3–4: Foundations of Motion Control

 During Days 3 and 4, the primary goal was to understand how stepper motors operate and how to control them accurately using an Arduino and A4988 drivers.
 Since a scanner relies on precise and repeatable motion, this knowledge was critical.